AdamChoy/UK_Crime_Analysis/README.md

 How to recreate the analysis:

-  1. Download UK crime dataset from GitHub
+  1. Download UK crime dataset from Sharepoint

-2. Download house price data and LSOA population data from GitHub
+2. Download house price data and LSOA population data from Sharepoint

-  2. Open the Pre-Processing notebook and run all cells
+  3. Open the Pre-Processing notebook and run all cells

-3. Open the EDA notebook and run all cells
+4. Open the EDA notebook and run all cells

 Project Files: